aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">log.retention.ms</p>
           <div class="description">The number of milliseconds to keep a log file before deleting it (in milliseconds), If not set, the value in log.retention.minutes is used.
-If set to -1, no time limit is applied.</div>
+If set to -1, no time limit is applied.
+(Default: null, log.retention.hours applies)</div>
         </td>
       </tr>
       <tr>